Sample deliverable · Automation Audit

 Automation Audit — sample

-A redacted example of the automation audit we deliver within two business days of the $100 retainer kickoff call.
+A redacted example of the automation audit we deliver within two business days of a kickoff call.
 Formatting, level of detail, and structure match what a real prospect receives.
 Numbers here are illustrative.

 Executive summary